AF-GRILL/DISPluginForUnreal/README.md

             - Friendly description for the the socket.
         - Buffer Size
             - The max buffer size for this socket.
-    - **Auto Connect Receive Addresses**: Whether or not the UDP socket for receiving DIS packets should be auto connected.
+    - **Auto Connect Receive Addresses**: Whether or not the UDP socket(s) for receiving DIS packets should be auto connected.
     - **Auto Connect Receive Sockets**: The receive sockets to automatically setup if 'Auto Connect Receive Addresses' is enabled.
         - IP Address
-            - The IP address to send DIS packets on.
+            - The IP address to receive DIS packets on.
 Should be a Multicast address if the socket connection type is set to Multicast.
             - _**NOTE:**_ An IP address of 0.0.0.0 will listen to all incoming DIS packets for broadcast connections.
         - Port
-            - The port to send DIS packets on.
+            - The port to receive DIS packets on.
         - Socket Description
             - Friendly description for the the socket.
         - Buffer Size
             - The max buffer size for this socket.
         - Use Multicast
             - Whether or not this socket will be receiving Multicast connections.
+		- Allow Loopback
+			- Whether or not to receive packets that originate from our local IP.
         - Receive Data on Game Thread
             - Whether or not this socket should receive data on the game thread.
 Will receive on its own thread if set to false.